-The basic vesicular traffic map of animal cells is also found in plant cells.
-However, plants show some distinctive features.
-Vacuoles are prominent organelles with essential functions for the plant cell, and they communicate with other organelles.
+The basic vesicular trafficking roadmap of animal cells is also found in plant cells.
+However, plants show some distinct features (Figure 1).
+Vacuoles, which communicate with other cellular compartments, are prominent organelles with essential functions for the plant cell.
 Furthermore, endocytosis and exocytosis are not so intense as in the animal cells.
-Plant cell wall is a diffusion barrier between cells, and direct cytoplasm-cytoplasm communication is frequent through cell wall holes known as plasmodesmata, where plasma membranes from adjoining cells are continuous.
+Early and recycling endosomes have not been found in plant cells, and their function are carried out by the TGN (trans Golgi network) of the Golgi apparatus.

-In plant cells, besides the Golgi complex, the endoplasmic reticulum is able to send vesicles to vacuoles.
-This vesicular pathway has been suggested because some storage vacuoles may contain a high proportion of non glycosylated proteins.
-However, endoplasmic reticulum and vacuoles are not connected directly, but by an intermediate organelle known as pre-vacuolar compartment.
-Furthermore, some experiments suggest that there is a direct vesicular traffic between endoplasmic reticulum and plasma membrane.
+In plant cells, besides the Golgi apparatus, the endoplasmic reticulum is able to target vesicles to vacuoles.
+This vesicular pathway has been suggested because some storing vacuoles may contain a high proportion of non-glycosylated proteins.
+However, endoplasmic reticulum and vacuoles are not connected directly but by an intermediate organelle known as intermediate compartment, which fuses with storing vacuoles.
+Furthermore, some experiments suggest that there is a direct vesicular pathway between endoplasmic reticulum and plasma membrane.

-Vesicles that move from endoplasmic reticulum to the Golgi complex follow the default pathway.
-The Golgi complex has a relevant role in plant cells because most of the cell wall carbohydrates, but not cellulose molecules, are synthesized in this organelle.
-From the Golgi complex, vesicles are targeted to vacuoles, both lytic and storage vacuoles, as well as to plasma membrane.
-There is an intermediate pre-vacuolar compartment between Golgi complex and vacuoles.
-Pre-vacuolar compartment sends back vesicles to the Golgi complex, like the multivesicular bodies/late endosomes do in animal cells.
-In differentiated cells, lytic and storage vacuoles can fuse with each other, affecting the vesicular traffic roads.
-Proteins targeted to vacuoles, either lytic or storage, must have a signal peptide to be recognized in the TGN of the Golgi complex.
-However, it is unknown the recognizing motif for proteins incorporated in vesicles toward the plasma membrane.
-The default pathway for vesicles departing from the Golgi complex is toward the plasma membrane, mainly for keeping the homeostasis of this membrana.
-This is the main function of endocytosis too.
-In addition, exocytosis releases much of the cell wall molecules.
+Vesicles that move from endoplasmic reticulum to the Golgi apparatus follow the default pathway.
+The Golgi apparatus has a relevant role in plant cells because most cell wall carbohydrates, but not cellulose, are synthesized in this organelle.
+From the Golgi apparatus, vesicles are also targeted to prevacuolar compartments, which fuse with vacuoles, both lytic and storage vacuoles.
+Pre-vacuolar compartment sends back recycling vesicles to the Golgi apparatus, like the multivesicular bodies/late endosomes do in animal cells.
+In differentiated cells, lytic and storage vacuoles can fuse with each other, which has effects on vesicular traffic pathways.
+Proteins targeted to vacuoles, either lytic or storage, must have a signal peptide to be recognized in the TGN of the Golgi apparatus.
+However, it is unknown the recognizing motif for proteins included in vesicles toward the plasma membrane.
+The default pathway for vesicles departing from the Golgi apparatus is toward the plasma membrane, mainly intended for membrane homeostasis and for releasing cell wall molecules.

 In plant cells, there is a membrane-bound organelle present just during cell division.
 It is known as phragmoplast.
-It is the cell structure that gives rise to the two plasma membranes that separate the two new cells during cytokinesis, and it is also in charge of the formation of the middle lamina of the cell wall, located between both plasma membranes.
-Phragmoplast is formed by the work of cytoskeleton, mainly microtubules, which directs vesicles from the two Golgi complexes, one per new cell, to an intermediate space between the two mitotic nuclei.
-In this space, vesicles coming from the two Golgi complexes fuse to form the phragmoplast.
-This is the default pathway for vesicles coming out from the Golgi complex during cell division.
+It is a cell structure made up of microtubules and vesicles that gives rise the two plasma membranes that separate the two new cells during cytokinesis, and it is also in charge of the formation of the middle lamella of the cell wall, which is built between both plasma membranes.
+Vesicles from the two Golgi apparatus, one per new cell, are targeted to an intermediate space between the two mitotic nuclei.
+In this space, vesicles fuse to form the middle lamella.
+This is the default pathway for vesicles coming out from the Golgi apparatus during cell division.

 Hawes, C.R., Brandizzi, F., Andreeva, A.V.
 Endomembranes and vesicle trafficking.
 1999.
 Current opinion in plant biology.
 2:254-461.